natfarleydev/prd-markdown/markdown/advanced/advancedCoreClassesDetails.markdown

 **Totem Transformation (Su)**: At 2nd level, an eagle shaman may adopt an aspect of the eagle while retaining her normal form.
-This ability functions as the bear shaman ability, but the druid may select from the following bonuses: movement (fly speed 30 feet [average], the druid must be 5th level to select this bonus), senses (low-light vision, +4 racial bonus to [Perception]), or natural weapons (bite [1d4], 2 talons [1d4] for a Medium shaman).
+This ability functions as the bear shaman ability, but the druid may select from the following bonuses: movement (fly speed 30 feet [Average], the druid must be 5th level to select this bonus), senses (low-light vision, +4 racial bonus to [Perception]), or natural weapons (bite [1d4], 2 talons [1d4] for a Medium shaman).
 While